expo/examples/with-formdata-image-upload/README.md

 ### Running the app

 - `cd` into the `app` directory and run `yarn` or `npm install`
-- Open `app` with `exp` or XDE, try it out.
+- Open `app` with [`expo start`](https://docs.expo.io/versions/latest/workflow/expo-cli/), try it out.

 ### Running the server

 - By default, the app will use a server that is already deployed in order to upload the image to S3.
 If you want to deploy your own, follow the steps in the [backend directory](https://github.com/expo/examples/tree/master/with-formdata-image-upload/backend).

 ## The idea behind the example